ahmad-fahrudin/golang-fiber-starter/README.md

 Request data is validated using [Package validator](https://github.com/go-playground/validator).
 Check the [documentation](https://pkg.go.dev/github.com/go-playground/validator/v10) for more details on how to write validations.

-The validation schemas are defined in the `src/validation` directory and are used within the services by passing them to the validation logic.
-In this example, the CreateUser method in the userService uses the `validation.CreateUser` schema to validate incoming request data before processing it.
-The validation is handled by the `Validate.Struct` method, which checks the request data against the schema.
+The validation schemas are defined in the `src/validation` directory and are used within the services:

 ```go
 import (